-SUN is involved as participant in all other WPs, in particular involved in Task 1.3 (Organisation of the project set-up meeting), 2.1 (Design and implementation of seminars), 2.4 (Design and implementation of LeNS regional labs), 4.2 (General publicity of the project), 4.5 (Decentralised Conference organisation) and 5.1 (General coordination).
+SUN is involved as participant in all other WPs, in particular involved in Task 1.3 (Organisation of the project set-up meeting), 2.1 (Design and implementation of seminars), 2.4 (Design and implementation of Lens regional labs), 4.2 (General publicity of the project), 4.5 (Decentralised Conference organisation) and 5.1 (General coordination).

-D.1.2 - Operational capacity: Skills and expertise of key staff involved in the project Please add lines as necessary.
+D.1.2 - Operational capacit y: Skills and expertise of key staff involved in the project Please add lines as necessa ry.
+Summary of relevant skills and experience, including where rel

-Name of staff member Summary of relevant skills and experience, including where relevant a li recent publications related to the domain of the project.
+Name of staff member Summary of relevant skills and experience, including where relevant a list of recent publications related to the domain of the project.
 Costandius Elmarie She is currently teach Visual Communication Design at Stellenbosch University, South Africa.
 She studied Information Design at Pretoria University and continued my studies at the Gerrit Rietveld Academy, Amsterdam.
 My interests are in multicultural education.
 She is currently busy with a PhD in Curriculum studies focusing on aspects such as ethnic stereotyping, power relations and gender in the context of post-colonial and post-apartheid South Africa.

-Partner number P13 Organisation name & acronym l Universidad Autonoma Metropolitana, UAM D.1.1 - Aims and activities s of the organisation Please provide a short pre sentation of your organisation (key activities, affiliations, size of the organisation, etc.) relating g to the area covered by the project (limit 2000 characters).
-Universidad Autónoma M etropolitana (UAM) is a public university with 41 years experience, fou inded on the idea of innovation and social commitment.
-Due to the quality of its programs, UAM is consid dered among the top Higher Edu cation Institutions in Mexico.
-It is organized around a General Vice- - dependent campi.
-Each campi has three Academic Divisions, in total t sic Sciences and Engineering, Biological Sciences and Health,Commun iral Sciences and Engineering, Social Sciences and Humanities, Science s and Arts for Design. characteristic of UAM's ac cores are: teaching, resear lecturers - researchers.
-It areas within 58 academic Education institutions and to enrich academic and pr to maintain a leadership in higher education in Latin America.
-An import cademic model is the commitment on social problem's resolution.
-UAN rch and social commitment.
-UAM has over 55,967 students and more is recognized for its contributions to society throughout more than 18 departments.UAM participates with both national and international H Research Centers in different areas, through activities that offer opport ofessional training, such as:Social Service Projects.UAM has academic ner Education Institutions in Mexico and in other countries in different M's model than 3,050 O research ligher ortunities major international, natio vulnerable sectors.
-The ex production practices into on that participates and coordinates a diverse range of projects that ta nal, metropolitan and local issues and complies with the needs of soci camples include the Sierra Nevada Project aimed at restructuring tradi sustainable resource operations that project beyond the in mediate in politan Studies Project that addresses problems faced by large cities a ety's most tional ito the
+Partner number P13 Organisation name & Universidad Autonoma Metropolitana, UAM acronym Oniversidad Adtonoma Wetropolitana, OAW

+Please provide a short presentation of your organisation (key activities, affiliations, size of the organisation, etc.) relating to the area covered by the project (limit 2000 characters).

+Universidad Autónoma Metropolitana (UAM) is a public university with 41 years experience, founded on the idea of innovation and social commitment.
+Due to the quality of its programs, UAM is considered among the top Higher Education Institutions in Mexico.It is organized around a General Vice-chancellorship with five independent campi.
+Each campi has three Academic Divisions, in total there are six Academic Divisions: Basic Sciences and Engineering, Biological Sciences and Health, Communications Sciences and Design, Natural Sciences and Engineering, Social Sciences and Humanities, Sciences and Arts for Design.

+Its flexibility has helped it to maintain a leadership in higher education in Latin America.
+An important characteristic of UAM's academic model is the commitment on social problem's resolution.
+UAM's model cores are: teaching, research and social commitment.
+UAM has over 55,967 students and more than 3,050 lecturers - researchers.
+It is recognized for its contributions to society throughout more than 180 research areas within 58 academic departments.
+UAM participates with both national and international Higher Education institutions and Research Centers in different areas, through activities that offer opportunities to enrich academic and professional training, such as: Social Service Projects.
+UAM has academic cooperation with 259 Higher Education Institutions in Mexico and in other countries in different regions.

+UAM is a leading institution that participates and coordinates a diverse range of projects that tackles major international, national, metropolitan and local issues and complies with the needs of society's most vulnerable sectors.
+The examples include the Sierra Nevada Project aimed at restructuring traditional production practices into sustainable resource operations that project beyond the in mediate into the long-term.
+Also the Metropolitan Studies Project that addresses problems faced by large cities around the globe.